Tuesday, April 16, 2024

 Manjaro Linux

-Manjaro is one of the most popular Linux distributions based on Arch Linux.
-It is well-suited and user-friendly for both newcomers and advanced users alike.
-As it is based on Arch Linux, it supports three software repositories: Unstable, Testing, and Stable software repositories.
-Manjaro also supports both command-line packages and GUI software installation – “Pacman.”
+Manjaro is one of the best and most popular Linux distros based on Arch Linux.
+This Linux distro is best fitted and user-friendly for newcomers and advanced users.
+As it’s based on Arch Linux, it does support a total of three sets of software repositories, including Unstable, Testing, and Stable software repositories.
+Manjaro supports command line packages and GUI software installation – “Pacman.”

 Main Features

-• Supports both cutting-edge software base and stable application base in line with Arch.
+• It supports cutting-edge software and has a stable application base that is in line with Arch Linux.

 • Comes in many flavors like KDE, Cinnamon, LXDE, MATE, LXQt, Gnome, Xfce, and much more.